mvolkmann/blog/src/ocaml.md

 A tree can be represented as a variant whose value can be `Empty` or `Node` where nodes have a value and references to nodes representing left and right subtrees.

+Lists are sum types because they can be either an empty list or a head and tail (where the tail can be an empty list).
+Lists are also product types because they hold a head and a tail which have different types.

 ## Generalized Algebraic Data Types (GADTs)